semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

     Secret 'my-secrets' updated.

-This means that the `secret` was updated successfully.
+This means that the `my-secrets` secret was updated successfully.

 You can also use `sem apply -f` in a similar way to update an existing dashboard.